tess-hartis/tess-hartis.github.io/_posts/2022-03-07-Value-Types-and-Reference-Types-in-C-Sharp.md

 strings in two ways:

 -   By using the == operator, which resolves to `System.Object.ReferenceEquals`.
-    This method checks that the underlying reference, or “address,” or the two strings are the same.
+    This method checks that the underlying reference, or “address,” of the two strings are the same.

 -   By using the `.Equals` method.
 In this method, the type of comparison depends